menaruben/GoScan/README.md

 # GoScan
-GoScan is a blanzingly fast port scanner written in Go.
+GoScan is a blanzingly fast network/port scanner written in Go.

 ## Installation
 > ⚠️ **_NOTE:_**  This module is under heavy development.
 If any errors occur please file an [issue](https://github.com/menaruben/GoScan/issues).